 With that said, if you are not happy with the size shipped to you, please refer to our Return Policies page for return shipping, replacement, or refund instructions.

+Our installation 'best-practices' to avoid scuffs (and get all the benefits of the design).
 Your first inclination, with a shiny new watchband, is to take it out of the box and slide it through your watch face, just as you always do with a NATO band: Tag end first.
 However, pulling the band all the way through the springbars, or removing your band by pulling on the stud end can result in a scuff from a sharp-edged watch case.
-Stay (so) fresh and (so) clean (clean):
+Stay (so) fresh and (so) clean (clean): [unordered_list style="bullet"]

 Be sure to 'Mind the Gap':